Opening a Chick-Fil-A Franchise

 Franchise Acceptance Process

 Should your initial application pass muster, Chick-Fil-A will interview you and your business partners as well as your family members and friends.
 If you're looking for a low-cost franchise and are low on cash, maybe Chick-Fil-A is the way to go.
-Though you might feel more like a Chick-Fil-A employee than a franchisee, you are probably only risking the $10,000 franchise fee must come from funds that are non-gifted, non-borrowed, and not from a retirement account.
+Be aware, though; the $10,000 franchise fee must come from funds that are non-gifted, non-borrowed, and not from a retirement account.

-Perhaps because franchisees who make it through the selection gauntlet tend to be like-minded, the franchisee turnover rate initiated by franchisees is very low with a 5 percent turnover, and many remain franchisees for life.
+Perhaps because franchisees who make it through the vetting process tend to be like-minded, the franchisee turnover rate initiated by franchisees is very low with a 5 percent turnover, and many remain franchisees for two decades or more.

 Potential Risks for Franchisees